kontena/kontena/docs/getting-started/installing/docker-compose.md

 $ kontena grid create --initial-size=<initial_size> my-grid
 ```

-Or switch to existing grid using the following command:
+Or switch to an existing grid using the following command:

 ```
 $ kontena grid use <grid_name>